 School typically starts between seven and nine in the morning and two and four in the afternoon.
-Even if the school crossing guard forgot to turn on the flashing lights, be aware of the time so you can be safe.
+Even if the flashing lights of the school zone sign are not on, be aware of the time so you can be safe.
 Traffic is going to be more congested in a school zone as parents or other caregivers are dropping off kids for school.
 Remember to slow down and be careful during these times to avoid an accident.

 Increased Number of Pedestrians in the Crosswalk

 Many school zones have an increased number of crosswalks to allow students to walk safely from nearby neighborhoods.
 Remember to always yield to pedestrians on the road even if they are not using a marked crosswalk.
 It is also important to keep in mind patience as many kids will be walking across the road to get to school.

 Be Aware of School Buses

 Always yield the right of way to school buses at all times.
 These drivers have a harder time navigating in increased traffic due to their large size.
 When a school bus driver puts out the stop sign on a bus, you must stop when driving on the same side of the road.
 If you are traveling in the opposite direction as the stopped bus, you can only proceed if two lanes of travel are present.